 Enemies to Allies: A Rabbi and a Palestinian Activist

-The Montana State University Leadership Institute will host a virtual panel discussion Thursday, Oct.
-15, by Roots, a Palestinian and Israeli activism group, on building a grassroots model for coexistence between Palestinian and Israeli communities.
+The MSU Leadership Institute will host a virtual panel discussion Thursday, Oct.
+15, by Friends of Roots, a Palestinian and Israeli activism group, on building a grassroots model for coexistence between Palestinian and Israeli communities.

-The webinar will feature a panel discussion with Roots’ activists Noor A’wad, who is Palestinian, and Rabbi Hanan Schlesinger, who is Israeli.
+The livestreamed webinar will feature a panel discussion with Friends of Roots’ activists Noor A’wad, who is Palestinian, and Rabbi Hanan Schlesinger, who is Israeli.
 The presenters will discuss their beliefs that understanding and trust are the prerequisites for lasting justice, freedom and peace in the West Bank.

 “As an Israeli peace activist, I truly believe Roots has found the most genuine, although arduous and occasionally frustrating, path to peace: the bottom-up, grass root path, not between theoreticians and self-righteousness redeemers but between actual neighbors, who live and experience the conflict on a daily basis,” Muli Peleg said on the group's site, who is a professor and researcher at Rutgers University and member of Roots.
 “They can appreciate more than anyone else the meaning of reconciliation founded on equality, dignity and justice.”